aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 #### 1.2 Array Joining

 The `Array.prototype.join` method can be used to merge all elements of an array into a string and accepts a separator string to insert between each element.
-By passing an empty string, you can perform a simple concatenation of all elements in an array.
+Through passing an empty string, you can perform a simple concatenation of all elements in an array.

 In most browsers, using this way to concatenate strings is slower than other methods, but is the only efficient way to concatenate lots of strings in IE7 and earlier.
 To improve that, we're going to have a simple task: